-*This post contains affiliate links — please see my disclosure for details*.
+*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
+Please see my disclosure for details*.

 The title of this recipe certainly is a mouthful!
 And that's what you'll want when you're done making this easy fall dessert!
 This pumpkin cream cheese pie recipe is a NO-BAKE Thanksgiving dessert full of creamy, light pumpkin filling, a fresh whipped cream topping, and an absolutely amazing maple cookie crust that brings it all together!
 And it's unique among pumpkin cream pies that I've seen because it requires no vanilla pudding mix and no store-bought whipped topping, so you can feel a little better about the ingredients in this pumpkin mousse pie!

 This recipe was born when I set out to make an whipped pumpkin pie, one that would have a lighter, airier texture than traditional pumpkin pie.
 And what I really wanted was a no-bake pumpkin dessert that would make your holiday just a little bit easier!
-This pie could go by many names — a pumpkin cream pie, pumpkin cream cheese pie, whipped pumpkin pie, or no-bake pumpkin pie, but I settled on pumpkin mousse pie because it sounds fancy.
+This pie could go by many names -- a pumpkin cream pie, pumpkin cream cheese mousse pie, whipped pumpkin pie, or no-bake pumpkin pie, but I settled on pumpkin mousse pie because it sounds fancy.
 All that really matters is that your loved ones will eat it up faster than it took for you to throw it together!

 I'm always ready to sing the praises of no-bake desserts.
 Most recently, my No-Bake Oreo Cheesecake was a huge hit around here!
 No-bake desserts are easy, quick, and foolproof.
 But on Thanksgiving, or any other big cooking holiday, no-bake means freedom.
-This no-bake pumpkin mousse pie frees up your oven for all the other things that need to be roasted, baked, or kept warm.
+This no bake pumpkin mousse pie frees up your oven for all the other things that need to be roasted, baked, or kept warm.
 It sets in the fridge, so it can be prepared a day or two in advance and served chilled with no prep!
 And a no-bake dessert travels well, especially in cooler temperatures, so this pumpkin mousse pie is the perfect dessert to bring as a guest that won't disrupt the delicate balance of your host's Thanksgiving kitchen!

-This pumpkin mousse pie is also a great option for beginner bakers because it's SO easy to make, but sure to impress on the Thanksgiving table!
+This pumpkin cheesecake mousse pie is also a great option for beginner bakers because it's SO easy to make, but sure to impress on the Thanksgiving table!
 If you're wondering what to bring to Friendsgiving, or you want an easy, no-fuss dessert for a small Thanksgiving gathering, this pumpkin mousse pie is your best bet!

 For that incredible maple cookie crust, you'll need: